 Gates disagrees.
 “Mark Zuckerberg is a good person.
-Larry Page [!of!] is a good person.
+Larry Page [of Google] is a good person.
 I don’t think these companies are malign.
-Digital stuff is more intimate, but John D Rockefeller [!the!] controlled a much larger percentage of the economy, and business transparency in those days was really quite poor.”
+Digital stuff is more intimate, but John D Rockefeller [the oil magnate, philanthropist and wealthiest American of all time] controlled a much larger percentage of the economy, and business transparency in those days was really quite poor.”

 Is it really much better now?
 With Apple’s tax arrangements in Ireland exposed, does he deplore companies who use vehicles for paying less tax?
 “Most companies are professional and careful.
 By and large, they will be deemed to have followed the rules, but it’s still up to countries to decide if those are the tax rules they want going forward.
 Do they have a goal of collecting more from the corporate sector?”

 That seems the cautious reply of a man who is always reassessing the fragile ecology in which nations, corporations and governments co-exist.
 Gates and his ilk have been accused of wielding too much sway, but the truth – as he knows well – is that philanthropists such as him are dependent on the money, the influence and the goodwill of governments now rocked by financial instability and voter unrest.